leth4/InstantPipes/README.md

 ### TODO

 - [ ] Images for readme
-- [ ] Package
-- [ ] Chaotic pipe goes through visited points
+- [ ] Do something about randomness?
 - [ ] ?
-Randomly get squashed when enabling rings
+Randomly gets squashed when enabling rings
 - [ ] Drawing multiple pipes at once
 - [ ] Selecting an area and filling it with pipes